MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/using-mrt-for-converted-desktop-apps-and-games.md

 you

 If you want to use the [Desktop App Converter](https://aka.ms/converter), please refer to [the **Desktop to UWP Bridge: Desktop App Converter** topic on MSDN](https://aka.ms/converterdocs) for more information on the conversion process.
-A complete example can be found **TODO: INSERT GITHUB LINK HERE**.
+A complete set of Desktop Converter samples can be found on [the **Desktop Bridge to UWP samples** GitHub repo](https://github.com/Microsoft/DesktopBridgeToUWP-Samples).

 If you want to manually create the package, you will need to create a directory structure that includes all your application's files (executables and content, but not source code) and an `AppXManifest.xml` file.
-A complete example can be found **TODO: INSERT GITHUB LINK HERE**, but a basic `AppXManifest.xml` file that runs the Desktop executable named `ContosoDemo.exe` is as follows, where the <span style="background-color: yellow">highlighted text</span> would be replaced by your own values:
+An example can be found in [the **Hello, World** GitHub sample](https://github.com/Microsoft/DesktopBridgeToUWP-Samples/blob/master/Samples/HelloWorldSample/CentennialPackage/AppxManifest.xml), but a basic `AppXManifest.xml` file that runs the Desktop executable named `ContosoDemo.exe` is as follows, where the <span style="background-color: yellow">highlighted text</span> would be replaced by your own values:

 <blockquote>